revec/VectorBench/README.md

 Redistributable code and benchmarks are included in this repo, where as benchmarks which require commercial licenses should be downloaded and installed at the correct locations to use the drivers provided by this repo.
 Benchmarks are mainly divided into two categories, namely scalar (non hand-vectorized) and vector (hand-vectorized) benchmarks.

+Please cite [Revec: Program Rejuvenation through Revectorization](https://arxiv.org/abs/1902.02816.pdf) if you use this benchmark suite in your work.

 ## scalar benchmarks